-If you haven't been following along, it all started when I received a grant from my city to install a rain garden on my property.
+If you haven’t been following along with my rain garden project, it all started when I received a grant from my city to install a rain garden on my property.
 First I went through a few design sessions and came out with a plan for my rain garden.
 Then I had to have the site inspected, approved and staked out.
 After all that, we went to work building the rain garden.

 Once we were done building the rain garden, we had to have it inspected again.
 There were a few adjustments we had to make, plus we had to add the dry creek bed for the inlet.
 The inlet is the area where the water flows into the basin of the rain garden.

 A dry creek bed isn’t necessary for the inlet.
 We chose to add one because it’s decorative and also helps keep the soil from eroding.
 We used the same rock as we used for the adjacent rock wall.

 Once that was done, I was finally able to add the plants.
 I had a $300 budget for plants, and no problem spending it all.
 It’s amazing how fast $300 goes when you start buying plants!

 I was a bit overwhelmed with the number of plants I needed and the time it would take to plant them all.
 I was also worried that I bought too many plants… or not enough.

 Picking out the plants was a bit complex.
 A rain garden has three different planting areas; the top of the berm, the basin, and the inside slope.
 Plants that like average to dry soil moisture go on top of the berm.
 Plants that like moist soil conditions go in the basin, and plants that like average soil conditions go on the slope.

 Since the rain garden is directly in front of our rock wall, I had the added challenge of finding plants that were short so I wouldn’t hide the rock wall.

 The hardest plants to find were ones that would work in the basin.
 Most of the plants I found were either invasive or too tall.
 Hopefully the ones I planted will survive and thrive.